stvliu/thingsboard.github.io/_includes/docs/user-guide/device-profiles.md

 ![image](/images/user-guide/device-profile/device-profile-transport-setting-mqtt-protobuf-setting-3-pe.png)
 {% endif %}

-ThingsBoard parses the protobuf structures dynamically, that is why, it does not support some protobuf features like OneOf, extensions and maps, yet.
+GridLinks parses the protobuf structures dynamically, that is why, it does not support some protobuf features like OneOf, extensions and maps, yet.

 ###### Compatibility with other payload formats